 Nomad 3 was brought out as a major improvement to the highly popular Nomad 883.

 The Nomad 3 CNC router is a turnkey solution for those who want to get straight to cutting as soon as they receive it.

-The machine comes preassembled and contains all the tools, software programs, and accessories needed to get cutting within an hour of opening the box.
+The machine comes preassembled and contains all the tools, software programs, and accessories needed to start cutting within an hour of opening the box.